 First Line Software has participated in many software development projects for smart watches involving the functions of sport bands and mini smartphones for the wrist.
-It is great that a common item like a wristwatch is being transformed from chronograph to a multifunctional computing and communication tool.
+It’s great that a common item like a wristwatch is being transformed from chronograph to a multifunctional computing and communication tool.

 Why then is the adoption of smart watches so slow?
-Simply stated, there are issues!
-There are sun-blind displays and smart watches require frequent charging – multiple times a day – due to the inadequate battery life.
-Perhaps, it is the time of autonomous work that frightens off the buyer most of all.
-The average time consumers use a typical smart watch is three months.
-People buy them, wear them, put them on the shelf and forget about them because they cannot be bothered to charge their watches.
+Simply stated, there are some issues to overcome.
+There are sun-blind displays, and smart watches require frequent charging – sometimes multiple times a day – due to inadequate battery life.
+Perhaps, it’s the concern of being perpetually connected to work that frightens off the buyer.
+In addition, the average span of time consumers use a typical smart watch is three months.
+People buy them, wear them, put them on the shelf and forget about them because they cannot be bothered to continually charge their watches.

-The combination of an energy-intensive screen and Bluetooth Low Energy data transfer protocol reduced power consumption and enabled the device to operate without requiring any charging for up to two months.
-Shoppers liked the watch.
-So much so, the project collected twice the money expected on Kickstarter and is actively being developed in the US and Europe right now.
+The combination of an energy-saving screen and Bluetooth Low Energy data transfer protocol reduced power consumption and enabled the device to operate without requiring any charging… for up to two months!
+Consumers liked the watch so much so, the project collected twice the money expected on Kickstarter and is actively being developed in the U.S. and Europe right now.

 Manufacturers and scientists are continuously working on the reduction of power consumption for smart watches and other wearables.
-In the near future, we expect there to be more compact and gadgets that consume less power.
-Perhaps they will even be charged from the human body.
-Manufacturers have not yet figured out the exact functionality which should be included in the smart watch.
-Do users really need their watches to send voice and text messages, make video calls, integrate with their smart home, remotely turn on the light switch in the hallway or monitor the movements of a child?
+In the near future, we expect there to be more compact gadgets that consume less power and perhaps they will even be charged from the human body!
+Manufacturers are still trying to figure out the recipe for functionality that should be included in a smart watch.
+Do all users really need their watches to send voice and text messages, make video calls, integrate with their smart home, remotely turn on the light switch in the hallway or monitor the movements of a child?

 Despite some slowing in the growth of the smart watch market, both manufacturers and consumers alike realize that this small wrist device has significant potential.
 People are interested in smart watches.
-Also, the advocates of mechanical chronometers who are not yet ready to give up the usual tick-tock of the clock in favor of technology will do so eventually.
-And if there is enough interest, then there is also the hope that sooner or later someone courageous and talented enough will come up with an idea about how to save smart watches from misunderstandings and communicate why they truly do matter.
+Also, the advocates of mechanical chronometers who are not yet ready to give up the usual tick-tock of the clock in favor of technology may do so at some point in the future.
+And if there is enough interest, then there is also the hope that sooner or later someone courageous and talented enough will come up with an idea about how to evolve smart watches from today’s early attempts to a future where they truly do matter.